 In “Fiddler on the Roof,” there is a heart-wrenching scene of the Jewish people of the village Anetevka being forced to leave their beloved village, their home, during the Russian pogroms (massacre or persecution instigated by the government or by the ruling class against a minority group, particularly Jews).
 The people are packing the few belongings they can carry, along with animals, onto carts and make-shift vehicles.
 What to take?
 What can they leave behind?
 They will leave behind that place they loved – we all love our homes, don’t we? – not only the home, but the place, the land, the sight of light on those trees, the fragrance in spring – and walk away to where?
 Can somewhere else be home, surely?
-The tailor, a man with a young family (he is the husband of Tevye’s eldest daughter), asks the Rabbi, then: “Rebbe, wouldn’t this be a good time for the Messiah to come?”
-The old Rabbi looks fully into his eyes and say: “We’ll just have to wait for him somewhere else.”
+The tailor, a man with a young family, asks the Rabbi, then: “Rebbe, wouldn’t this be a good time for the Messiah to come?”
+The old Rabbi looks fully into his eyes and says: “We’ll just have to wait for him somewhere else.”

 Wisdom, in the heart of tragedy, of horrific loss.